bharathbabu68/Jack-The-Hack-Hackathon-Project-Submission/README.md

 5. Go to the respective folder and use command npm-start

+# Digital One Identity Application Using Hyperledger Fabric Blockchain
 ## Steps to Run the Hyperledger Fabric Application
 1. Download and install the latest release of hyperledger fabric
 2. Go to the asset-transfer-basic folder -> chaincode-javascript -> lib -> asset-transfer.js.
 Replace the asset-transfer.js file with the one in the current repository.